-Apart from the given specifications, we would like to remind you that every element of our catalogue is produced manually with the use of traditional methods of metalwork and decoration.
-We use the selected materials (specifically, for damascus dirks), precious metals, gemstones and rare wood species to meet the highest demands and satisfy the most conversant collectors.
+Each handmade dirk in our catalogue has been produced manually with the use of traditional techniques of metalwork and decoration.
+Our bladesmiths use high-quality materials, precious metals, gemstones and rare wood species to satisfy the most conversant collectors.